Your basket is currently empty!

 Monotropism

-The theory of Monotropism was developed by Dr Dinah Murray, Wenn Lawson and Mike Lesser (2005) in their article, Attention, monotropism and the diagnostic criteria for autism They stated "At any one moment the amount of attention available to a conscious individual is limited....
+The theory of Monotropism was developed by Dr Dinah Murray, Wenn Lawson and Mike Lesser (2005) in the late 1990’s and their ideas were published in their paper, Attention, monotropism and the diagnostic criteria for autism.
+They stated, “At any one moment the amount of attention available to a conscious individual is limited….
 The authors suggest competition between mental processes for scarce attention is an important factor in the shaping of the cognitive process.”(Murray et al., 2005).

 Monotropism is increasingly considered to be the underlying principle behind autism and is becoming more widely recognised especially within autistic and neurodivergent communities.
 Fergus Murray, in their article Me and Monotropism: A unified theory (2018), describes monotropism as a ‘pull’.
 Murray describes montropism as ‘resting on a model of the mind as an interest system’: we are all interested in many things, and our interests help direct our attention.
 Different interests are salient at different times.
 In a monotropic mind, fewer interests tend to be aroused at any time, and they attract more of our processing resources, making it harder to deal with things outside of our current attention tunnel’.